amber-h/axon-fullstackTO/README.md

 ## FullstackTO - simple CQRS app with Axon

-Dependencies
+ * This is a simple spring boot application, using the Axon framework for Java.

-You will need groovy, gradle, rabbitmq and mongodb installed to run this.
+ * You will need groovy and gradle to run this application.

-Installing MongoDB

-brew install mongodb

-Running MongoDB

-mkdir -p /data/db

-Running the application
+### Running the application

-./gradlew bootRun
+`./gradlew bootRun`

-In postman hit the endpoint localhost:8888
+In postman hit the endpoint localhost:8080